compsocialscience/summer-institute/2022/post-mortem.md

 For the first three days, we deviated very little from the main curriculum.
 We started with a smaller group discussion about CSS and expectations for our SICSS edition during the morning, and covered the Pantheon exercises during the afternoon.
-On the second day, we did the suggested scrapping exercise.
+On the second day, we did the suggested scraping exercise.
 And on the third day, we covered text analysis.

 There were, however, some changes in the activities on these three days.
 On the second day, we pushed